audreythellman/hbwater_chla/rfu-calculation-vignette.md

 ```

 Make sure to `install.packages()` that are not loaded onto your machine.
-Finally, this script uses google drive.
+Finally, this script uses Google Drive.
 Let’s authorize `tidyverse` to
 have access to our files.
 When prompted, check “see, edit, create, and
 delete all of your Google Drive files”